 "We both decided to try and clean up our local area a little, and the Place and Wellbeing team at Ashfield Council were happy to provide us with all the equipment required to make this a success.
 It doesn't take long to get on board with registration, and Donna was very supportive for us to get involved.
 We wanted to help out on an ad-hoc basis, so we were given our own litter picking kit, to use whenever we require.
 We have just got back from our first pick and filled two bags full.
 Got a real buzz out of getting stuck in and making a start!"

-A group of Broomhill residents have been helping to keep their area free from litter by taking part in regular litter picks and environmental tasks around their neighbourhood.
-The group are becoming familiar sight around the estate and provide invaluable support for their local community, giving their time and skills in order to create a better environment for all residents to enjoy.
+Residents have been helping to keep their area free from litter by taking part in regular litter picks and environmental tasks around their neighbourhood.
+Groups are becoming familiar sights around Hucknall providing invaluable support for their local community, giving their time and skills in order to create a better environment for all residents to enjoy.

 Another resident said: